 Regaining Lost Trust: Instead of circling the wagons and sidestepping responsibility, the OSU Foundation should implement long-overdue changes in the management of their golf course.
 They could start by asking Trysting Tree managers to immediately halt the cutting of trees on the course.
 Transparency and accountability, including a full disclosure of the Trysting Tree Board of Directors, is a logical second step.
 Adding board members with ecological expertise (like Dr’s.
 Beschta and Kauffman) would show a sincere intent to change.
 Given the scale of damage and disregarding of repeated concerns, the OSU Foundation will need to take a much more assertive oversight role with the golf course.

 The Foundation should also appoint an independent advisory group focused on ecological stewardship of OSU’s golf course property.
 This would include annual audits verifying compliance with Greenway protections and an ecological stewardship plan, with full disclosure to the public.
-What’s needed is a comprehensive, transparent, and holistic approach that not only protects the trees and riparian zone, but also minimizes pesticides, water usage, and the overall carbon footprint.
+What’s needed is a comprehensive, holistic approach that not only protects the fragile vegetative fringe, but restores the gallery forest and central slough that were largely destroyed by the construction of the course.
+The stewardship plan must also minimize pesticides, water usage, and the overall carbon footprint.
 OSU has the resources to become a leader in ecological golf course management, but does it have the will?
 With more $1 billion in assets and its extensive network of connections, the OSU Foundation could foster a solution that ensures safety and enhances the Greenway habitat.
 If OSU can propose raising more than $320 million for a stadium renovation, they can surely afford to protect critical riparian habitat on OSU property.

-As they consider how to engage in this process, OSU leaders need to keep in mind that this land and its natural features are a public resource that belongs to all Oregonians.
+As they consider how to respond, OSU leaders need to keep in mind that this land and its natural features are public resources that belong to all Oregonians.
 With the golf course situated on OSU land, and OSU benefiting from the profits, the OSU Board of Trustees must acknowledge its oversight responsibility.
-As the cutting of old-growth in OSU’s Research Forests so dramatically illustrated in 2019, the University loses considerable public trust when they mismanage our public resources.
+As the cutting of old-growth in OSU’s Research Forests so dramatically illustrated in 2019, the University loses considerable public trust when it mismanages our public resources.
 We expect and deserve better than this from OSU, our university!

 How to Take Action: If you’d like to express your concerns about the cutting of these trees or the responses from the OSU Foundation, and the Trysting Tree Golf Club, you can contact the following individuals via email: